-20 Operation Encompass
+21 Operation Encompass

 Coventry schools are part of an initiative set up by the police called Operation Encompass.
 If any child is witness to a domestic abuse incident then police will inform the Designated Safeguarding Lead at the school which the children attend, the following morning.
-More information is available on request.

-21 Summary
+22 Summary

-Stoke Park School is committed to safeguarding children and will always make safeguarding decisions that are in the best interests of each child.
-For further information or if you have any concerns or queries about this policy or any safeguarding related matter, please contact the school.
+President Kennedy School is committed to safeguarding children and will always make safeguarding decisions that are in the best interests of each child.
+For further information or if you have any concerns or queries about this policy, or any safeguarding related please contact the school.